Felix Lobrecht

-Felix Manuel Lobrecht (German: [ˈfe:lɪks ˈma:nuεl ˈlo:pʁεçt, -e:l]; born 24 December 1988) is a German stand-up comedian, podcast host, and author.
+Felix Manuel Lobrecht (German: [ˈfe:lɪks ˈma:nuεl ˈlo:pʁεçt, -e:l]; born 24 December 1988) is a German stand-up comedian, podcast host, record producer, disc jockey and author.

 Life and education

 Lobrecht was born in Mettingen, North Rhine-Westphalia.
 After his mother died of breast cancer in 1993, his then-single father Frank moved him and his two siblings, Julian and Sophie, to Berlin.
 Lobrecht grew up in the neighbourhood of Gropiusstadt in the Berlin borough of Neukölln.

 In 2001, he began attending the Hannah-Arendt-Gymnasium in the Neukölln neighbourhood of Rudow.
 He was expelled in 2003 due to bad behavior.
 He then attended the Clay-Gesamtschule where he graduated with a Realschulabschluss in 2005.
 After that, he worked at a gym and a plants‘ wholesale.
 In 2008, he graduated with the German ״Fachhochschulreife“.
 In 2012, he passed the Abitur exams, which he studied for by himself without attending school.
 In the meantime, Lobrecht had dropped out of an apprenticeship to become an industrial clerk and journalism studies.
 In the winter semester of 2012/13, he started studying political science and economics at the University of Marburg.
 In 2016, he started attending the University of Potsdam.
 He took a break from attending university before continuing his studies at the University of Marburg in the summer semester of 2021.

 Lobrecht lives in the Berlin district of Kreuzberg at Kottbusser Tor.